StephenCleary/iterjs/api.md

 | [comparer] | <code>[comparer](#comparer)</code> | The comparer that was used to order the source iterables and which is used to order the returned iter.
 If not specified, this function uses the < and > operators to compare items. |

 <a name="iter.findMismatch"></a>
-### iter.findMismatch(lhs, rhs, [equals], [defaultValue]) ⇒ <code>Array</code>
+### iter.findMismatch(lhs, rhs, [equals]) ⇒ <code>Object</code>
 Finds the first mismatch between two iterables.
-Returns a 3-element array containing the lhs value, the rhs value, and the index of the values.
+Returns an object containing the lhs value, the rhs value, and the index of the values.
 If one iterable ends before the other, that iterable's value returned as "undefined".
-If no mismatch is found, then the default value parameter is returned along with an index of -1.
+If no mismatch is found, then this function returns null.

 **Kind**: static method of <code>[iter](#iter)</code>